 To help you better understand the ISO certification process, each step is described in detail below.

 You will need to fill in an application form (also known at NQA as a Quote Request Form) in order for NQA to understand your company, the complexity and requirements.
-You can do this by completing either the online quick quote or the online formal quote request form — both are reachable by clicking on “Get a quote” on our homepage.
+You can do this by completing our online quote request form.
 We will use this information to accurately define the scope of assessment and provide you with a proposal for certification.

 Once you’ve agreed with your proposal, your assessments will be booked with an NQA Assessor.
 This assessment consists of two mandatory visits that form the Initial Certification Audit.
 Please note that you must be able to demonstrate your management system has been fully operational for a minimum of three months and has been subject to a management review and full cycle of internal audits. *Note: there may be additional requirements for some of the more technical standards – we will advise you of these.

 The purpose of this assessment is to confirm that your organization is ready for full assessment.
 This assessment will take place at your management system centre (normally head office) and will be a documentation review assessment.

 During the stage 1 assessment, your assessor will: